Hours of Operation

 Because Direct Student loans must be repaid with interest, all students borrowing under the Direct Student loan program, must sign a promissory note each time they borrow.
 This is your promise to repay the loan, and it is a legally-binding document between you and the U.S. Department of Education.

 Students should complete the Master Promissory Note (MPN) through the U.S. Department of Education's Website.
-Sign into the site using your federal pin number and then select "Complete Master Promissory Note".
+Sign into the site using your FSA ID and then select "Complete Master Promissory Note".

 If you have any questions about completing the MPN, contact the Financial Aid Office.